 The LDSBus uses convenient RJ45 connectors and CAT5e/6 cabling in a simple daisy chained configuration.
 The bus provides power to the sensors avoiding the need for batteries or power outlets.

 The smartphone app and dashboard are easy to use for all members of staff.
-Set up different user permissions so that you can specify whether that can view the system or can change settings etc.
+Set up different user permissions so that you can specify whether they can view the system or can change settings etc.

 Revolutionise Car Park Management with BRTSys Sensors and Adapters